Mercedes-Benz Group AG – Annual report – 31 December 2021

 The Mercedes-Benz Group applies the low-credit-risk exception to the stage allocation to quoted debt instruments with investment-grade ratings.
 These debt instruments are always allocated to stage 1.

-In stage 1 and 2, the effective interest revenue is calculated based on gross carrying amounts.
+In stages 1 and 2, the effective interest revenue is calculated based on gross carrying amounts.
 If a financial asset becomes credit impaired in stage 3, the effective interest revenue is calculated based on its net carrying amount (gross carrying amount adjusted for any loss allowance).

-MEASUREMENT OF EXPECTED CREDIT LOSSES Expected credit losses are measured in a way that reflects:
+Measurement of expected credit losses.
+Expected credit losses are measured in a way that reflects:

 a) the unbiased and probability-weighted amount;

-b) the time value of money, and
+b) the time value of money,

 c) reasonable and supportable information (if available without undue cost or effort) at the reporting date about past events, current conditions and forecasts of future economic conditions.